"When I was a little girl, Nolan liked to say that this world has no natives, which means it belongs to everyone."

 Castithans have shades of this, as well, what with their custom of public torture for cowardice on the battlefield and fondness for bladed weapons.

-Recycled INSPACE: As the writers have fully acknowledged, it's an immigrant story WITH ALIENS!!! (real ones)
+Recycled INSPACE: As the writers have fully acknowledged, it's an immigrant story WITH ALIENS!!! (the extraterrestrial kind)

 Screw the Rules, I Make Them!: Datak Tarr represents the "House" in the underground fight club in Defiance.
 When Nolan decides to participate for a quick buck, Datak shows some genre savviness and has the regular champion substituted for a Bioman, who logically no mere mortal should ever be capable of besting.
 When Nolan wins by hitting the Bioman's off-switch, Datak claims it's against House rules and confiscates most of his winnings (he was at least charitable enough to let Nolan walk off with a slight profit).
 Nolan lampshades this during their confrontation.